Spring and summer 2020 Maker workshops registration is now open.

-The workshops are developed and led by Diane Brancazio, with invaluable assistance from Leilani Roser, Chris Mayer, and a team of experts at the MIT Edgerton Center.
+The workshops are developed and led by Diane Brancazio and Leilani Roser, with invaluable assistance from Chris Mayer, and a team of experts at the MIT Edgerton Center.

 Diane is passionate about the potential of Makerspaces to improve education.
-She works intensively to support teachers integrating maker into their regular curriculum and in using makerspaces to engage and empower students.
+She works intensively to support teachers integrating Maker culture into their regular curriculum and in using Makerspaces to engage and empower students.